 We’ve all bought presents for people we did not consider an important part of our lives out of guilt, anxiety, or fear of being caught in an unreciprocated position.
 Are we giving because we have a true spirit of giving?

-We like to think we still know our progeny well enough that we should be able to get at least something they would like.
+Sometimes we like to think we still know our progeny well enough that we would be able to get at least something they would like.
+Don’t forget they can exchange that present if you give them the receipt for your gift and be happier about your present.
 Giving a gift certificate or money may sometimes be the best option.

-Or do we feel overwhelmed by the numbers of recipients for whom we want to buy presents and can’t match our finances with what we really want to buy for them?
+Why do we feel so much anxiety?
+Do we feel overwhelmed by the numbers of recipients for whom we want to buy presents and can’t match our finances with what we really want to buy for them?
 What if they give us something more costly than we gave them?

 Those of us on Social Security and retirement funds have a not so “elastic” budget which is often stretched thin.
 How could we possibly match in value or cost, the presents from other loved ones who make much more money than we do?